SRV-07/SRV-07/README.md

 # 💫 About Me:
-Hi, MY Name is Sourav and i'm a Full Stack Web Developer
+Hi, My Name is Sourav and i'm a Full Stack Web Developer

 ## 🌐 Socials: